Learn how to make this animation here

 Head of Platforms

 Charles is a technology entrepreneur and a cybersecurity architect.
-He founded the Africa Tech Invest Conference, an annual event for tech enthusiasts.
+He founded the Africa Tech Invest Conference in Kinshasa.
 Charles holds a B.Eng. in Electronics and Information from Beihang University and an M.Eng. in Business Informatics from Riga Technical University.
-His graduate research focused on the security requirements for applying blockchain technology for mineral traceability in the Congolese mining industry.
+His graduate research focused on the security requirements for applying blockchain technology for mineral traceability.

 Ed-Martin Fayulu